-Information alone isn't enough
+Information alone isn't enough.

 Giving information is important.
-Children also benefit from open discussions about feelings, values and attitudes.
-At every opportunity discuss with your children what you believe and why.
-Let them know that there is a range of beliefs about sexuality issues.
-If your values and attitudes are consistent, your child is likely to take on similar beliefs.
+Children also benefit from open discussions about feelings, values, and attitudes.
+Discuss with your children what you believe and why.
+Let them know that there are a range of beliefs about sexuality issues.
 Encouraging them to analyse different opinions and to consider benefits, disadvantages and consequences that will help them develop their own values and feel confident about what they believe.
 They will be more likely to stand up for their beliefs and rights and be assertive when necessary.